babangsund/babangsund.com/src/blog/relay_experimental.md

 ### fetchQuery

-Not unlike the v5 iteration of `fetchQuery`, it fetches the given operation and implements de-duplication by checking for in-flight requests with matching parameters (query, variables) upon each request.
+Not unlike the v5 iteration of `fetchQuery`, it fetches the given operation in an imperative manner - outside of React.
+In addition, it implements de-duplication by checking for in-flight requests with matching parameters (query, variables) upon each request.

 A RelayObservable is returned by default, which is a limited implementation of the [ESObservable proposal](https://github.com/tc39/proposal-observable).